Ariccia: Education

 Ariccia is home to Auburn University's only international campus, the Joseph S. Bruno Auburn Abroad in Italy program, which is housed in the Palazzo Savelli Chigi.
 This year-round program is sponsored by the Auburn University College of Human Sciences and is open to students from any major on the Auburn campus.

 Transportation

 Public transportation is provided by the region's COTRAL bus lines, with regular bus connections to and from Rome.
-There is nearby train service directly to Stazione di Roma Termini from Albano Laziale, approximately 2 km from Ariccia's main piazza.
+There is a nearby train service directly to Roma Termini from Albano Laziale, approximately 2 km from Ariccia's main piazza.